Josh Jung Player Props: Rangers vs. Rays

 Josh Jung At The Plate

+- Jung leads Texas in total hits (68) this season while batting .292 with 26 extra-base hits.

-- Among the qualified hitters in MLB, he ranks 21st in batting average, 60th in on-base percentage, and 18th in slugging.
+- Among qualifying hitters in MLB action, his batting average ranks 21st, his on-base percentage ranks 68th, and he is 14th in the league in slugging.

-- Jung enters this game on a four-game hitting streak.
-Over the course of his last games, he's hitting .316.
+- Jung will look to extend his five-game hitting streak.
+He's batting .368 with one homer over the course of his last games.

+- Jung has picked up a hit in 76.3% of his 59 games this season, with more than one hit in 32.2% of them.

-- Jung has had at least one RBI in 32.8% of his games this year (19 of 58), with more than one RBI 11 times (19.0%).
-He has also accounted for three or more of his team's runs in six contests.
+- Jung has an RBI in 20 of 59 games this season, with multiple RBI in 11 of them.
+He has also driven home three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.